NicotineLL/social-image-feed/README.md

 1. Download the master repository https://github.com/NicotineLL/sif/archive/master.zip
 2. Unzip on your web server or localhost
 3. Open feed.html

+## Changelog
+v1.6
+- SIF is now using Yahoo YQL instead of the deprecated Google Feed API v1.5
+- Optimized for general use
+v1.0 to v1.4
+- Private releases

 ## License
 [MIT](http://mit-license.org/)